 Personality of Labradoodles

 A favorite choice by guide dog breeders, Labradoodles are extremely intelligent and exceptionally easy to train.
 They will quickly learn basic obedience and have no problem learning more complex commands (more Labradoodle training tips).
-Their intelligence also makes them very curious, which can lead them into mischief if they are left alone for extend periods of time.
-Labradoodles can be particularly destructive with their chewing, so proper discipline is important.
+Their intelligence also makes them very curious, which can lead them into mischief if they are left alone for extended periods of time.
+Labradoodles can be particularly destructive with their chewing.
+It is helpful to leave them with plenty of chewing toys if you need to leave them for a period of time alone.